A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

-To get the $n^{\Oh(1)}$ factor in the running time down to $\log^{\Oh(1)} n$, note we can first apply Theorem~\ref{thm:arora} with smaller $\eps$ to ensure there are $\log^{\Oh(1)}(n)$ possibilities for the case where the tour crosses a face at a single point.
+To get the $\poly(n)$ factor in the running time down to $\polylog(n)$, note that we can first apply Theorem~\ref{thm:arora} with smaller $\eps$ to ensure there are $\log^{\Oh(1)}(n)$ possibilities for the case where the tour crosses a cell edge at a single point.